 4. Temple of Heaven Entrance Fees

-With this ticket, you can enter the park, watch the locals do morning exercises, and see the historic buildings outside the park.
+Note: with this ticket, you can enter the park, watch the locals do morning exercises, and see the historic buildings outside the temple ( the Hall of Prayer for Good Harvest, the Zenith and Circular Mound Altar).

 Through-ticket :34 yuan (April to November), 28 yuan (December to March).

-With the pass, you can enter the park or visit the three paid historical sites in the park – the Hall of Prayer for Good Harvest, the Zenith and Circular Mound Altar.
+Note: with the pass, you can enter the park and visit the three paid historical sites in the temple – the Hall of Prayer for Good Harvest, the Zenith and Circular Mound Altar.

 5. Temple of Heaven Opening Hours